cunhapatrick/xy-inc/readme.md

-# BoilerPlate Javascript API Nodejs
+# Zup Test

 ## Description

-Simple API REST nodejs server with authentication system and CRUD to server a product entity
+Simple API REST nodejs server with authentication system and CRUD to server a product entity using noSql MongoDB

+## Principal Tecnologies

+- Javascript
+- Nodejs with Express
+- noSql Mongo database
+- Mongoose ODM (Object Document Mapper)
+- Jest
+- JWT (Json Web Token)

+## Resume Description of the tecnologies

+### Javascript
+As the core language of the project, necessary to build the nodejs server

+### Express
+Web application framework to administrate middlewares, routes and exceptions of the nodeJS server

+### MongoDB
+Non Sequel Database used to store the data of the application

+### Jest
+Javascript Testing Framework used to run and validate the tests of the project

+### JWT
+Open stardard way to hash information, used on the authentication of the application

 ## [Repository URL](https://cunhapatrick.github.io/xy-inc)

 ## Initial env Settings

-run `yarn` to install all dependencies run `yarn appSecretGenerate keyword` , copy the hash inside .env variable APP_SECRET
+run `yarn` to install all dependencies run `yarn appSecretGenerate keyword`, copy the hash inside .env variable APP_SECRET

 ## Database Configuration (MongoDB)